lcnetdev/scriptshifter/doc/config.md

 ##  Index file

-The index file is a map of key-vlue pairs, where the keys are the transliteration table key names as described previously, and the values are key-value pairs which can have arbitrary contents.
+The index file is a map of key-value pairs, where the keys are the transliteration table key names as described previously, and the values are key-value pairs which can have arbitrary contents.
 These contents are displayed to the user in the `/languages` API endpoint.